rycnhoj/tex-api-events/README.md

 ### `npm run data`

-Should be ran in parallel to 'npm start' and it will listening for events and funneling them to a local file
+Should be ran in parallel to 'npm start' and it will listening for events and directs them to a local file

 ## This is very much still be worked on and will need more improvement